vetscience/HPGAP/README.md

 ### Installing SNPEff database

-After you create a udocker container, you can run these commands to install a customized database.
+After you create a udocker container and decide the preferred genome, you can run these commands to install the database for SNPEFF into the container and also revise the path of gff file for the following steps.
 For more details, please check <http://snpeff.sourceforge.net/SnpEff_manual.html#databases>.

 * First, use any text editor to create a bash script (e.g. run.sh), then copy, paste and edit the following commands into this file.
 Pleae make sure the source files (fasta and gff files) are not **soft linked**.